ozimmortal/commits/README.md

  -- I still think I am the greatest.
 Tue Jan  7 14:00:25 2025

  -- I am one of the most famous people on the planet  Tue Jan  7 15:00:40 2025

+ -- I care.
+I care about everything.
+Sometimes not giving a f#%k is caring the most.
+Tue Jan  7 16:01:16 2025